Ophien/TCAI/README.md

 # True Creative Artificial Intelligence

 The True Creative Artificial Intelligence (TCAI) aims at enabling Artificial Intelligence to be creative to solve complex problems such as the ones related to agent control.
-The project is mostly based on Neural Network models that incorporates aspectes of how creativity is generated in the human brain.
+The project is mostly based on Neural Network models that incorporate aspectes of how creativity is generated in the human brain.

 ## Neural Models